 Bottom line: picking up just a few key pieces of nursing clothing will make your life so much easier without breaking the bank.

-If you want to skip all of our reasoning and jump straight to our recommendations then here is the cheat sheet (compliments of my lovely wife).
+If you want to skip all of our reasoning and jump straight to our recommendations then here is the quick guide (compliments of my lovely wife).
 In most cases, this is what you should buy for maximum value, comfort, and versatility: